jimmyng94/PawBeat/README.md

 ![Macro Software Architecture](https://github.com/jimmyng94/PawPulse/blob/master/media/macroSoftwareArchitecture.PNG?raw=true)

-For further information about our software and a full installation guide please refer to the PawPulse [wiki](https://github.com/jimmyng94/PawPulse/wiki).

 #### Website
 A website has been built in order to test the web capabilities of this the project.
 The website has been design to function as a profesional space in which the data from the PawPulse system can be displayed to users in real-time.
 The website has been built using HTML, CSS and JavaScript.
 To display data in real-time it utlises libraries such as the PubNub API and EON.
 The website has also been built to be responsive and hence can be viewd safley on phone and monitors.
 Example pictures from the "Live Data" page are given below: